nicolasramos-es/odoo/product_recommend_price/README.rst

 To configure this module, you need to:

 #.
-Nothing special is needed to install this module.
+Nothing special is needed.

 Usage
 =====

 To use this module, you need to:

 #.
-Go to product add recommend price
+Nothing special is needed.

 .. repo_id is available in https://github.com/OCA/maintainer-tools/blob/master/tools/repos_with_ids.txt